Kitware/vtk-examples/src/Instructions/ForAdministrators.md

      This sanity check sees if a reasonable number of files have been updated.

-7. Copies the style sheets and runs mkdocs to build the static website in folder called `site`.
+7. Copies the style sheets and runs mkdocs to build the static website in the folder called `site`.

 8. Minifies the HTML